 If you forget to obtain a prescription for repeat medication and run out of important medicines you may be able to get help from your pharmacy.
 Under the Urgent Provision of Repeat Medication Service pharmacists may be able to supply you with a further cycle of a previously repeated medicine without having to get a prescription from your GP.
 If you receive stoma products from your pharmacy or other suppler and/or receive other items such as continence products and welfare food from community services, you should ensure you have sufficient supplies as you may encounter difficulties in obtaining these over Public Holidays, or when we are closed.

 You can post your prescription slip or written request to us at the Practice.
-You can include a stamped addressed envelope if you are unable to pick your prescription up from the surgery.
+Please include a stamped addressed envelope with your request if you require your prescription to be sent to you by return post.
 (Please allow extra time for any possible delays with the postal service).

 Pharmacy Ordering/Collection Service